FAQ

 Extensive studies recommend breast massage in lactation and temperature (essentially, three critical components: temperature, movement and compression) for the resolution of many of the most common breastfeeding issues.

-Lactamo is a cohesive solution, building on decades worth of research to flexibly and cohesively address the common issues associated with lactation.
+Lactamo is a cohesive aid, building on decades worth of research to flexibly and cohesively address the common issues associated with lactation.

 Lactamo offers the unique combination of temperature, movement and compression bespoke to lactating breasts, not offered by any other breastfeeding aid.

 Mindful of the acute sensitivity of breast tissue, Lactamo is the only breastfeeding solution available that is matched to the elasticity of breast tissue – which is critical not just for successful outcomes, but also to avoid damage to breast tissue.
 Other tools aiming to facilitate massage are often too hard or rely on vibrating functions.
-The revised ABM protocol emphasises that the key for prevention and treatment of breast inflammation is to avoid excessively high intra-alveolar and intra-ductal pressures, which prevents a critical mass of mechanical strain and rupture of the tight junctions between lactocytes and ductal epithelial cells.
+The latest research (including the revised ABM protocol) emphasises that the key for management and treatment of breast inflammation is to avoid excessively high intra-alveolar and intra-ductal pressures, which prevents a critical mass of mechanical strain and rupture of the tight junctions between lactocytes and ductal epithelial cells.

 Lactamo is the first and only breastfeeding aid to both proactively and reactively address the common breastfeeding problems in this clinically aligned way.